tasfiakatha/Movie-recommendation-system/README.md

 ## Explore the notebook
 Explore the notebook file [here](https://nbviewer.org/github/tasfiakatha/Movie-recommendation-system/blob/main/Movie%20recommendation%20system%20project_Tasfia%20Katha.ipynb)

+## Takeaways
+This project investigated building a movie recommendation system utilizing three key techniques:

+Content-Based Filtering: This approach analyzes movie titles, leveraging Inverse Document Frequency (IDF) to emphasize unique keywords and cosine similarity to identify thematically similar movies.

+Collaborative Filtering: This technique focuses on user preferences.
+It finds users who shared a high rating (above 4 stars) for the same movie, suggesting similar tastes.
+Based on these similar users, the system recommends highly rated movies from their preferences.
+It prioritizes movies specifically enjoyed by similar users over universally popular ones for a more personalized touch.

+Item-Item Recommendations with k-Nearest Neighbors (kNN): This method explores movie-to-movie similarity.
+By analyzing movie features (genres, length, etc.), kNN identifies the k closest neighbors (most similar movies) to a given movie.
+This allows the system to recommend movies that users who enjoyed the initial movie are likely to appreciate as well.

+By combining these techniques, the system provides a well-rounded approach.
+Content-based filtering offers thematic recommendations, collaborative filtering personalizes based on similar user preferences, and kNN leverages movie similarities for targeted suggestions.
+This project demonstrates the power of machine learning for creating personalized movie recommendations.
+Future exploration could involve incorporating richer data sources, developing hybrid models that combine all three techniques, and implementing user feedback mechanisms to continuously improve the recommendation accuracy.

 ## Contribution
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change or contribute.